ict-pag/ict-pag.github.io/_pages/joining.md

 - Successfully commercialized and widely applied in leading IT companies, as well as various organizations including government departments, research institutes, and state-owned enterprises

 **Academic Excellence:**
-- Published over 50 papers in top-tier conferences and journals in computer systems, network security, and software engineering, including SOSP, CCS, USENIX Security, NDSS, OOPSLA, ISSTA, FSE, ASE, and TSE
+- Published over 50 papers in top-tier conferences and journals in computer systems, cyber Security, and software engineering, including SOSP, CCS, USENIX Security, NDSS, OOPSLA, ISSTA, FSE, ASE, and TSE
 - Received the SIGSOFT Distinguished Paper Award at ASE 2019
 - Honored with the Best Paper Award Nomination at CCS 2022